SpektraSystems/Microsoft-Cloud-Workshop/serverless-architecture/README.md

 ## Notes to Attendees
 While doing **Before the Hands-on-lab** section, follow the below steps.
 1. You can skip **Task 1** in **Before the Hands-on-lab** section, since it is pre-created.
 You can use the pre-created resources during the lab.
-2. You should perform **Task 2**.
-In this task, you will **Disable IE Enhanced Security**
-3. You should perform **Task 3, Task 4 and Task 5**.
+2. You should perform **Task 3, Task 4 and Task 5**.
-4. You can skip **Task 6**, since the required resource groups are pre-created.
+3. You can skip **Task 6**, since the required resource groups are pre-created.
 You should create all the resource for the lab in **ODL_serverless-architecture-XXXXX-02** resource group.
-5. When you deploy **Function App** in exercise 1 - task 2.
+4. When you deploy **Function App** in exercise 1 - task 2.
 Choose **Java Script** instead of .net in RunTime Stack
 <kbd>![](images/functionapp.jpg "Function App")</kbd>
-6. In Exercise 2- task 1 step 4, configure **computerVisionApiUrl** as **https://australiaeast.api.cognitive.microsoft.com/vision/v1.0/ocr**.
+5. In Exercise 2- task 1 step 4, configure **computerVisionApiUrl** as **https://australiaeast.api.cognitive.microsoft.com/vision/v1.0/ocr**.
 Here just modify the endpoint(https://australiaeast.api.cognitive.microsoft.com/) of your computer vision endpoint url.
 # Known Issues

 ### Not showing Telemetry data in sample Telemetry under App Insight, Lab guide page number: 55 and further steps of App Insight.